metalbear-co/mirrord.dev/content/docs/using-mirrord/intellij-plugin/index.md

 > __Note__: For some projects, the plugin might not be able to present the target selection dialog.
 >
-> When this happens, you should see a warning notification and the execution should be cancelled.
+> When this happens, you'll see a warning notification and the execution will be cancelled.
 > You can still use mirrord, but you'll have to specify the target in mirrord config.
 >
-> This is known to happen with Java projects using IntelliJ build system.
+> This is known to happen with Java projects using the IntelliJ build system.

-Enabling or disabling mirrord with the toolbar button affects all future run and debug sessions.
+The toolbar button enables/disables mirrord for all run and debug sessions.

 mirrord's initial state on startup can be configured in the plugin settings (`Settings -> Tools -> mirrord -> Enable mirrord on startup`)